Authority: Executive Vice Chancellor and Provost

-Professors are to be evaluated to determine if they meet the expectations set forth in their Statement of Mutual Expectations.
+Professors are to be evaluated to determine if they meet the expectations set forth in their Statement of Faculty Responsibility.
 In the areas of teaching, research, extension and service, the general standards detailed above in sections 4.1.1 – 4.1.4 apply to the post tenure review of professors.

 4.3.
 Standards for Exceeding Expectations

 For a faculty member to “exceed expectations,” the faculty member must demonstrate a continued level of exemplary performance and achievement with documented high impact on the discipline in accordance with their Statement of Mutual Expectation.
 The recommendation and use of “exceeds” expectations is reserved for exceptional performance.
 Exemplary performance may encompass a variety of activities and accomplishments.
 Some examples include but are not limited to:

-- Consistent peer-reviewed publications in excellent journals in excess of Statement of Mutual Expectations
+- Consistent peer-reviewed publications in excellent journals in excess of Statement of Faculty Responsibility

 - Receipt of extramural funding from national/international sources

-- 3. Consistent extramural funding beyond Statement of Mutual Expectations
+- 3. Consistent extramural funding beyond Statement of Faculty Responsibility

 - Consistent development of IP or patents filed